-Every week or so, depending on the amount of time an admin would like to devote, we suggest posting a swim where you will be there, and to make it clear that it is a suitable swim for a newbie to attend.
-When joining a group it can be daunting, and it’s nice for a newbie to be able to see a recognisable face.
-However it is not expected of you to offer them swim advice, you can, of course, share your experiences and what you have learnt but ultimately they must make their own decision about swimming and consider the risks for themselves.
+When joining a group it can be daunting, and it's nice for a newbie to be able to see a recognisable face, so it is expected that an admin will attend some swims.
+However, it is not expected of you to offer them swim advice.
+You can, of course, share your experiences and what you have learnt but ultimately they must make their own decision about swimming and consider the risks for themselves.

 We recommend encouraging your members to share their own swims the idea of the groups is that people can find swim buddies and not have to swim alone.

 Swims are informal meet ups, rather than organised events, during which everyone takes responsibility for themselves.
 It is not up to the admins to take responsibility for sea safety etc, and we ask that you do not issue any safety advice either within the group or at a swim.
-Feel free to signpost your Bluetits to our swim advice page and our Don’t Be A Tit, Be A Bluetit safety resources.
+Feel free to signpost your Bluetits to our safety resources.

 Break Away Groups

 This will happen, so try not to be too upset when you see it.
 People will make friends and decide that they sometimes want to have a quiet swim with their new buddies.
 Encourage people to keep sharing some of their swims so that newbies can find swims to attend, we were all new once and without the support of the group I'm sure many of us would have never got in the water.

 As your group grows people will want to organise fun events.
 Organised events need insurance, risk assessments and safety cover.
 If your group is thinking of organising an event please get in touch with email@example.com for guidance.